 impact on improving patient healthcare.

-The RTRN DCC will provide technical assistance to the Morehouse School of Medicine/Grady Hospital and the University of Mississippi Medical Center in
+The RCMI CC DCC will provide technical assistance to the Morehouse School of Medicine/Grady Hospital and the University of Mississippi Medical Center in

 implementing their i2b2 (Informatics for Integrating Biology and the Bedside) systems and SHRINE (Shared Health Research Information Network) systems.

 Omar Aldaoud, DCC Associate Director and Director of Information Security and Technology Integration, will serve as DCC project lead.
-“We are pleased to be a part of this consortium of stellar research institutions and look forward to bringing the technological expertise available through RTRN to the table.”
+“We are pleased to be a part of this consortium of stellar research institutions and look forward to bringing the technological expertise available through RCMI CC to the table.”

 This effort has been made possible by the Patient Affordable Care Act, Dr. Mandl stated, “This is a pivotal moment in healthcare, made possible by the Patient Affordable Care Act, allowing us to cross institutional boundaries and join together as patients, clinicians, advocates, leaders, and researchers to conceive and advance new models of clinical research”.